annagabain/Mom-Data/README.md

 # Mom Data
 ## Budget Analysing Tool for the Whole Family

 Mom Data is a user-freindly application for storing, retrieveing and calculating major life expense categories: Food, Transport, Accomodation and Clothing.
+Mom Data is for family budget keepers.
+It aims to provide a clear overview on their monthly expenses thorough the year.

 The application populates a database from user input, calculates the sum of the monthly expenses and compares it to the given budget.
+It gives a clear user guidance and feedback about the inputs, checks the data to be valid and that the programme flows uninterupted until the user choses to end it.

-This project is an application developed in Python, that runs in a command-line and is visually presented through the Heroku platform.
+This is the third Portfolio Project in frames of Code Institute Full Stack Web Developer Course Assessment.
+It is for educational purposes, is developed in Python programming language, that runs in a command-line terminal that is visually presented through the Heroku platform.
+Further tools and languages will be implemented for the consequent projects.

 :point_down: Click the link below for the live view: